MicrosoftDocs/dataexplorer-docs/data-explorer/follower.md

 Below are few examples:
 1. Include all tables with name that starts with "Logs" then tablesToInclude = ["Logs*"].
-2. Include all externalTables then externalTablesToInclude = ["*"].
+2. Exclude all externalTables then externalTablesToExclude = ["*"].
-3. Exclude all materialzied views materializedViewsToExclude=["*"].
+3. Exclude all materialized views materializedViewsToExclude=["*"].